php-ru/symfony-docs-ru/components/property_access.rst

 Accessing a non Existing Property Path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 4.3

-    The ``disableExceptionOnInvalidPropertyPath()`` method was introduced in
-    Symfony 4.3.

 By default a :class:`Symfony\\Component\\PropertyAccess\\Exception\\NoSuchPropertyException`
 is thrown if the property path passed to :method:`PropertyAccessor::getValue<Symfony\\Component\\PropertyAccess\\PropertyAccessor::getValue>`
 does not exist.
 You can change this behavior using the